harihar-s/Robustness-Of-Microbial-Networks/README.md

 ./exec attackType dataFile
 ```

-where attackType is one of {"maxdegree"} and dataFile is the name of the text file with the adjacency matrix.
+where attackType is one of {"maxdegree", "maxstrength"} and dataFile is the name of the text file with the adjacency matrix.